Anointing of the Sick

 Parishioners who are in Nursing Care - SUSPENDED until further notice.

-We are currently working on an emergency procedure.
-If your loved one is actively dying and in need of last rites, please call the parish office.
-Let us know that it is an emergency.
+If your loved one is experiencing a critical medical condition, will be undergoing serious surgery, or actively dying and would like to be anointed, please call the parish office.
+Let us know whether it is an urgent or non-urgent situation.
 We will be there as soon as possible.